The gambling world is forever expanding; new sports, new bookies, new markets and you can even have a bet on X Factor!

 Value is the one key component by which you can measure your success.
 If every bet you make has value to go with it, then statistically you will always come out in front long-term.

-Yes, there will be losing spells, but looking at those by themselves will be taking the whole concept out of context, just as we did earlier when we looked at how we measured success or failure.
+Yes, there will be losing spells which will test your trading mindset, but looking at those by themselves will be taking the whole concept out of context, just as we did earlier when we looked at how we measured success or failure.

 - A value bet is not always a winning bet, but value bets over a year will give you a winning formula.